kevinfarrugia/react-recipes/README.md

 ## Further reading

 [The official React website](https://reactjs.org/) has comprehensive guides, tutorials, and links to useful tools.
-Spend an afternoon reading the guides cover to cover and you'll get a much firmer grasp on how to use React efficiently.
+Spend an afternoon to a fortnight reading the guides cover to cover and you'll get a much firmer grasp on how to use React efficiently.

-Other React pattern repositories:
+Then there are other React pattern repositories you might find interesting:

 * [reactpatterns.com](http://reactpatterns.com/)
 * [react-in-patterns](https://github.com/krasimir/react-in-patterns)